Hierarchical modeling for an industrial implementation of a Digital Twin for electrical drives: Conclusion

 \section{Conclusion}

 In this paper, we have presented the main simulation tasks in a digital twin of an electrical machine.
-These kind of simulations have been already discussed in the literature for decades.
+These kinds of simulations have been already discussed in the literature for decades.
 However, now the quest for digital twins brings new requirements and challenges.
 We have also discussed some of the approaches to overcome these challenges.
 In particular, it is pointed out that model reduction is a crucial tool for real-time simulations and model hierarchies.
 In close relation to that is surrogate modeling that uses sensor data gathered by the digital twin to improve lifetime models used by the digital twin.
-Furthermore, we have discussed port-Hamiltonian systems that can help in setting up a framework to solve the problem of the multiphysics coupling for electrical machines and its implementation in the digital twins.
-To this end, we discussed the derivation of a port-Hamiltonian formulation including input and output boundary conditions for the individual subsystems: electromagnetic, mechanical and thermal.
-Finally, the port Hamiltonian formulation for the overall system was discussed.
-As an open problem, the question of software implementation of the complete model of the digital twin is still not fully answered and needs to be further investigated.
+As an illustration, we showed how a digital twin can be implemented in an industrial context with a physical demonstrator.
+The simulation and software architecture were implemented for the demonstrator and the experimental results show successfully how the digital twin is used in practice.

-The primary points that need to be improved in order to achieve a digital twin can be summarized as follows: \begin{itemize} \item Build a catalogue of models including a hierarchy from the most fundamental equations to the simplest and fastest models.
-Model reduction is a key tool in this context. \item Achieve a full multiphysics coupling between electromagnetic, mechanical and thermal domains using port-Hamiltonian systems. \item Develop a complete software solution that allows for an efficient data flow, data visualization and adaptive and hierarchical modeling within the digital twin.
+This paper shows how a digital twin can be implemented in the industrial context of electrical machines.
+However, there are still points that need to be improved in order to achieve a full digital twin as discussed in this paper.
+These points can be summarized as follows: \begin{itemize} \item Build a catalogue of models including a hierarchy from the most fundamental equations to the simplest and fastest models.
+Model reduction is a key tool in this context. \item Achieve a full multiphysics coupling between electromagnetic, mechanical and thermal domains. \item Develop a complete software solution that allows for an efficient data flow, data visualization and adaptive and hierarchical modeling within the digital twin.
 This may include a combination of existing software solutions. \item Create an automated machinery that can produce machine-specific models based solely on machine data. \item Build life cycle models and adaptive models over time using data assimilation and data-driven modeling in order to improve condition monitoring and predictive maintenance. \end{itemize}